sumanssringeri94-create/The-Missed-Dose/README.md

 ## Privacy and safety

 - Prescription and profile data are intended to stay on the device by default.
 The profile is written to a Dexie vault encrypted with WebCrypto AES-GCM.
-- The optional extraction request sends only the selected image to the local proxy, which forwards it to Groq when configured.
+- The optional extraction request sends only the selected image to the local proxy, which forwards it to Gemini when configured.
+Dose-verification photos are handled the same way — used only for the one-time match check, stored locally, never uploaded elsewhere.
 - The app flags uncertainty and conflicts.
 It **never** tells a patient to stop, skip or change a medicine, and it always says to confirm with a doctor or pharmacist.
 - "No conflicts" is never shown alone.
-It always appears with the ledger scope.
+It always appears with the ledger scope, e.g. *"Based on 3 prescriptions logged since Jan 2026."*
 - No API keys are shipped to the client.

 ## Current scope and limitations

 Built and working in this version (Phase 1):

-- Prescription intake, confidence gating, brand-to-generic mapping, conflict engine, clarification card, time-aware schedule, read-aloud, cached Ramesh demo.
+- Prescription intake, confidence gating, brand-to-generic mapping, conflict engine, formal-style clarification card, time-aware schedule, photo-verified Taken, read-aloud, cached Ramesh demo.

 Intentionally paused for later phases:

 - Ambient-audio dose detection
-- Camera motion checks and post-dose wellness signals
+- Camera motion checks and post-dose wellness signals (PPG, tremor)
 - Caregiver share code (the current caregiver alert is a **local demo indicator**)
 - Smart cabinet / refill tracking